danielbodnar/awesome-stars/BY-LANG.md

 ## HTML

+- [callummcdougall/sae_vis](https://github.com/callummcdougall/sae_vis) - Create feature-centric and prompt-centric visualizations for sparse autoencoders (like those from Anthropic's published research).
+- [swyxio/ai-notes](https://github.com/swyxio/ai-notes) - notes for software engineers getting up to speed on new AI developments.
+Serves as datastore for https://latent.space writing, and product brainstorming, but has cleaned up canonical references under
 - [jsnelders/chrome-bookmarks-converter](https://github.com/jsnelders/chrome-bookmarks-converter) - Use JavaScript to convert an exported Chrome bookmarks HTML file.
 Export the results to JSON.
 - [sohaib1khan/DashLink](https://github.com/sohaib1khan/DashLink) - A simple Flask-based web application that allows users to manage their bookmarks by adding, editing, and deleting bookmarks within categorized sections.
 The application stores bookmarks in a JSON file
 - [darekkay/config-files](https://github.com/darekkay/config-files) - My collection of .dotfiles, settings and snippets.